Low Thia Khiang Will Not Run For Elections In 2020

 If WP’s next generation of leaders can prove that they are able to run town councils smoothly and raise their games in Parliamentary debates, they may possibly have a better chance of achieving their goals.

-As WP turned 60 this year, Mr Low stepping down as WP’s chief ends a poignant chapter in Singapore’s politics.
+As WP turned 61 in 2018, Mr Low stepping down as WP’s chief ends a poignant chapter in Singapore’s politics.

-A quick look back at his achievements as he lead the charge with Workers’ Party include these:
+A quick look back at his achievements as he led the charge with Workers’ Party include these:

 - The only opposition party to have won an entire GRC